doougui/job/README.md

 - https://twitter.com/ovictorjame/status/1299090103814553600?s=20&t=wz2mOPMKDwT6HUrzM19B5A
 - Write a better CV: https://dev.to/nialljoemaher/write-a-better-cv-get-more-interviews-3fdh

-- [ ] Find jobs
-  - [ ] What are the most asked requirements?
-  - [ ] Are full-stack jobs the majority?
-  - [ ] Research what is asked on interviews

 Resume:
 Modify your CV based on the job:
   - Change title based on the role